Sequence learning in Associative Neuronal-Astrocytic Network: Introduction

-Astrocytes, the most well-studied and abundant type of glial cell \cite{RN51}, receive input \textit{from} neurons and also provide input \textit{to} them.
-They do this through processes extending from their somas, which can contact up to \(10^5\) nearby synapses \cite{RN19,RN40}.
-This three body arrangement (astrocyte process, pre-synaptic neuron, post-synaptic neuron) is called a \textit{tripartite synapse} \cite{RN23}.
+Astrocytes receive input \textit{from} neurons and also provide input \textit{to} them.
+They do this through processes extending from their somas, which can contact thousands nearby synapses \cite{halassa2007synaptic, polykretis2018}.
+This three body arrangement (astrocyte process, pre-synaptic neuron, post-synaptic neuron) is named a \textit{tripartite synapse} \cite{araque1999tripartite}.
 The main signaling mechanism that astrocytes have is the elevation of their \(Ca^{2+}\) concentration \cite{RN51}.
-The cells communicate with one another by propagating long-distance intercellular waves of \(Ca^{2+}\) ions \cite{RN198,RN25,RN44}; they are also known to propagate intracellular waves within themselves--the conditions under which these two signaling modes occur remain largely mysterious \cite{RN51,RN211}.
+The cells communicate with one another by propagating long-distance intercellular waves of \(Ca^{2+}\) ions \cite{RN25}; they are also known to propagate intracellular waves within themselves--the conditions under which these two signaling modes occur remain largely mysterious \cite{RN51}.
 Individual astrocyte processes respond to pre-synaptic input also with an elevation in their internal \(Ca^{2+}\) levels \cite{RN51}.
-Interestingly, this astrocytic-neural interaction is dynamic and plastic, although little is known about the exact form of this plasticity \cite{RN216}.
-The timescale of astrocyte \(Ca^{2+}\) excitability was previously believed to be entirely on the order of seconds to hours, yet recent experiments have found a faster astrocytic response to synaptic activity—on the order of hundreds of milliseconds, \textit{taking place at the astrocytic process} \cite{RN190,RN191}.
-The role of this recently discovered ``fast'' \(Ca^{2+}\) signal remains unknown, although some authors have linked it to hemodynamic response \cite{RN190,RN69}.
+Interestingly, this neuronal-astrocytic interaction is dynamic and plastic, although little is known about the exact form of this plasticity \cite{RN216,polykretis2018astrocytic}.
+The timescale of astrocyte \(Ca^{2+}\) excitability was previously believed to be entirely on the order of seconds to hours, yet recent experiments have found a faster astrocytic response to synaptic activity—on the order of hundreds of milliseconds, taking place at the astrocytic process \cite{RN190,polykretis2019}.
+Although initially liked to hemodynamic response \cite{RN190}, the role of this recently discovered ``fast'' \(Ca^{2+}\) signal remains elusive.

-Astrocytes share the same mechanisms with neurons as they, too, modulate the flux of ions into and out of the neurons, through gliotransmitters.
-The current injected into the neurons can be positive or negative--denoted slow-inward current (SIC) and slow-outward current (SOC), respectively \cite{RN203,RN113,RN200}.
-SICs appear to be released into postsynaptic neurons only when the \(Ca^{2+}\) level inside the astrocyte reaches a certain threshold from below \cite{RN112}.
-Less is known about SOCs, although they seem to follow a similar time-course to SICs \cite{pal2015astrocytic}.
-In this paper, we propose a model of how an astrocyte may employ the SICs and SOCs to enable the transition between memories in a biologically constrained astrocytic-neural network.
-We also propose a simple, co-occurence (Hebbian-type) learning rule between the astrocyte process and the post-synaptic neuron which formalizes the notion of astrocyte-neuron plasticity \cite{RN216}.